Constitution of Mississippi: Article 11

 Sections 227–239 generally discuss the creation of levee districts within the State.
 The text discuss the two levee districts which were created prior to the adoption of the current Constitution - the district for the Mississippi River and the district for the Yazoo River.

 Article 12

 Sections 240–253 discuss matters related to voting.

-Section 214 required an elector to be a resident of the state and county for at least one year prior to an election, and six months resident within the municipality they desired to register to be an elector.
+Section 214 required an voter to be a resident of the state and county for at least one year prior to an election, and six months resident within the municipality they desired to register to be an elector.
 These were later determined to be unconstitutional by a US Federal Circuit Court in Graham v.
 Waller, as they served no compelling state interest, and a 30-day residency requirement was instituted in the same judicial order on a temporary basis.
 Subsequent statutes passed by the legislature kept the 30 day residency requirement.

-Sections 241A, 243 and 244 were later repealed: all three were designed, in some part, to disenfranchise minority voters (241A required that a person be "of good moral character", 243 instituted a poll tax, and 244 instituted a literacy test, all of which have been ruled unconstitutional).
+Sections 241A, 243 and 244 were later repealed: all three were designed, in some part, to disenfranchise African American voters (241A required that a person be "of good moral character", 243 instituted a poll tax, and 244 instituted a literacy test, all of which have been ruled unconstitutional).